Traf27/filter_spirit/README.md

 - add * to match all cases
 - RGBA resolved to RGB(r,g,b, 255) so we could use RGBA function?
-- Marker as type for color instead of Suit, it indicates beam and shape and has conotations with color
+- Marker or MarkerColor as type for color instead of Suit, it indicates beam and shape and has conotations with color
 - predefined BaseTypes with left-side inclusivness

 Like this below.
 How to add req lvl ?